raihanulkarim/raihanulkarim/README.md

 ### :man_technologist: About Me :
 I am a Software Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Bangladesh.
 - :telescope: Passionate for building web applications.
-- 🌱 Technology enthusiasts
+- 🌱 I’m a technology enthusiasts
-- 🔭 Graduate in Computer Science and Engineering
+- 🔭 I’m a Graduate in Computer Science and Engineering
 - ⚡ Fun fact:
    - Love to Read Books on History
    - Love to Play and Watch Cricket